kaisdukes/health-tracker/docs/2023-workout-log.md

 ## Weight progression

 I've completed 4 weeks on the 4-day a week split, having dropped the number of days slightly from 5 days a week previously, as I felt I was overtraining while dieting.
 Weight training on a calorie deficit is hard.
 Especially when you are trying to lift heavy and continue with progressive overload.
-However, strength training essential if you want to retain as much lean mass as possible while cutting.
+However, strength training is essential if you want to retain as much lean mass as possible while cutting.

 Advantages of the January 4-day routine:

 * It's chest, shoulders and arms focused, so I'm developing the muscles I wanted to in the first place.
 * It feels well thought and balanced.
-I feel that each week I'm exercises every major muscle group to some extent.
+Each week I'm exercising every major muscle group to some extent.
 * My legs still feel strong and in good shape in proportion to other muscle groups, even though I've reduced legs to only squats and leg press once a week.
 This could also be because I'm consistently walking over 10k steps a day at a brisk pace.

 Disadvantages: